 We hit the meat with just-right seasoning and let it go to work, then keep the fire low and let the savory soak in.
 Mmmm.
 Only then can that one-a-kind flavor emerge from deep inside.
 You’ll taste the difference, in bite after succulent bite.
 Hungry yet?

 We call it the “Ribslayer.”
 We used to watch a lot of Buffy the Vampire Slayer and we came up with it with our friends!
-Actually, Its a Klose Pit.
+Actually, we have a new kitty named “Buffy” now!
+The smoker is a Klose Pit.
 The best Pit Smokers in the world and it was born in Texas, and we don’t mess with things from Texas.

 Would you want to get on the bad side of a 9,000-pound, custom-built, tree-eating, fire-breathing, beast cooking machine?
 It’s pitch black and 25 feet long.
 And it’s mean — a special kind of mean that triggers sweat with one look but ultimately brings out the best in whatever it’s up against.